Unosquare-CoE-JavaScript/sebastian-rodriguez/1_8_course-go-for-javascript-developers/README.md

 The strength of a map is its ability to retrieve data quickly based on the key.
 A key works like an index, pointing to the value you associate with that key.

 A map is implemented using a hash table, which is providing faster lookups on the data element and you can easily retrieve a value by providing the key.
 Maps are unordered collections, and there's no way to predict the order in which the key/value pairs will be returned.
 Every iteration over a map could return a different order.

+### Structs

+A struct (short for "structure") is a collection of data fields with declared data types.
+Golang has the ability to declare and create own data types by combining one or more types, including both built-in and user-defined types.
+Each data field in a struct is declared with a known type, which could be a built-in type or another user-defined type.

+Structs are the only way to create concrete user-defined types in Golang.
+Struct types are declared by composing a fixed set of unique fields.
+Structs can improve modularity and allow to create and pass complex data structures around the system.
+You can also consider Structs as a template for creating a data record, like an employee record or an e-commerce product.

+The declaration starts with the keyword type, then a name for the new struct, and finally the keyword struct.
+Within the curly brackets, a series of data fields are specified with a name and a type.